 We’ve seen videos on the Internet about how intruders can breach garage doors; using something as simple as a coat hanger, no less!
 Pulling the safety cord from the outside can open the garage door with little effort, and hardly anyone notices.
 Or they use brute force on worn-out garage doors, dismantling the lock from the outside.

-New Garage Doors Ranked According to Security
+Garage Doors Ranked According to Security

-New garage doors are undoubtedly eye-catching and boost your curb appeal, but you shouldn’t be basing your choice on aesthetics alone.
+Installing brand new overhead doors are undoubtedly eye-catching and boost your curb appeal, but you shouldn’t be basing your choice on aesthetics alone.
 Garage door installation should also involve the safety and security of your home!
 Of course, no garage door security system can be a hundred percent burglary proof, but you should consider what’s effective in most cases.

 - Multi-point locking systems – garage doors are massive, and if there’s only one lock it could malfunction or be vulnerable to break-ins easily.
 Modern doors need at least two internal locks, if not more.